sushantnair/Decision_Tree_GINI_Index/README.md

 I have deliberately not used ML libraries so that each step of the process can be exposed to enable better understanding for learners.

+## About GINI Index
+The latter part of the code is the implementation of GINI Index in order to choose the appropriate partitioning of the dataset.
+Earlier in the code, the rootnode for a dataset is found based on Gain in Information and the dataset is partitioned based simply on the values of the rootnode column.
+For a dataset, the node which gives maximum Information Gain is chosen as the rootnode and the dataset is partitioned accordingly.
+However, there is a precise method in order to determine the dataset partitions and that is GINI Index.
+It helps in determining the correct partitions.
+For example, for the BuyCarNew.csv dataset the rootnode is Age.
+Now Age has three values Young, Middleage and Senior, so the partition (as can be seen in the tree) has been done such that one brance is for Age Young, the middle branch is for Age Middleage and the third branch is for Age Senior.
+So this may not be the best way to partition the dataset.
+This is where GINI Index can be used to create better partitions.
+However, I am only doing concept implementation here, so I have decided to keep the two parts (main Decision Tree part and GINI Index part) seperate.
+Of course, you may go ahead and merge the two, but please don't submit a PR to modify the existing decisiontree_gini.py code.
+However you surely can submit a PR to add the merged code as new code to this repository.

 ## Documentation
 Coming soon...

 ## Licensing
 GNU General Public Licence.
 You may use the code for free, no attribution required (although it'd be appreciated!).

+Thank you very much.
+Please consider starring the repository if it has helped or delighted you.